wireman27/train-positions/README.md

 # train-positions

-A simple theoretical visualisation of where Mumbai's trains are at any given minute. <br> <br>
+A simple theoretical visualisation of where Mumbai's trains are at any given minute. <br>

-Current version is Western line, slow, non-Sunday trains going towards Churchgate.
+Current version is Western line, slow, non-Sunday trains going towards Churchgate. <br>

-Drag the slider to select time.
+Drag the slider to select time.<br>

+**Sources** <br>

 **wr_timetable.pdf** - Raw pdf from the Western Railway website - http://www.wr.indianrailways.gov.in/uploads/files/1523538301376-UP.pdf <br>
 **gen_db_all** - Use Tabula-converted CSV files from wr_timetable.pdf to create a major chunk of all.geojson <br>